 Early onboarding automation

 As soon as the offer letter is accepted, onboarding automation can begin.
 The time lapse between offer acceptance and a new hire's first day can be the perfect time to start a pattern of engagement that will continue throughout their term of employment.
-This is the best time to get paperwork out of the way.
+This is the best time to get the paperwork out of the way.
 An automated onboarding system can streamline these processes, from handling enrollment in benefits programs to walking new hires through mandatory programs for cybersecurity or sexual harassment.
 Email addresses, credentials for company programs, and other tools can also be introduced.

 Automating employee orientation

 Utilize onboarding automation to schedule meet and greets with key personnel who will be working with new recruits on key projects, or who will be in a direct managerial line.
 Talk about the employee's initial role as well as the potential future career they can build within the organization.
 You can find out what can be done to assist a new employee as they acclimate to the new work situation, and ensure they have all the tools that they need to set them up for success by providing employee surveys that track progress and job satisfaction, such as Crosschq Analytics.
-It’s up to you how often you want to collect the data such as monthly, quarterly, twice a year, yearly–the choice is yours.
+It’s up to you how often you want to collect the data such as monthly, quarterly, twice a year, or yearly–the choice is yours.

 Streamlined communication processes

-Bookend meetings can help support new hires and ensure smooth transition from recruit to fully self-sufficient team member.
+Bookend meetings can help support new hires and ensure a smooth transition from recruit to a fully self-sufficient team member.
 Start with a 15-minute check-in at the start and end of each day, and gradually space out to start and end of week communications.
 Do regular biweekly pulse checks in addition to bookend meetings to get feedback from new hires as well as from their managers and peers.
 This data can help gauge quality of hire and also allow companies to tweak onboarding processes for better future implementation.
 Scheduling and communications can all be handled through the automated system.

 Reasons for Onboarding Automation